-2. How long have you been breeding?
+1. How long have you been a Breeder?

-I have been a breeder for 8 years now.
+I have been a breeder for 10 years now.
 Initially, most of my time was spent talking with other highly skilled breeders and studying pedigrees, and learning about health testings.
 I wanted to learn what I was doing and wanted to absorb as much information as I could before actually having my first litter.
 I delivered my first litter of puppies in 11/2010 with Maggie, our Australian Labradoodle.

 All of my breeding dogs are in guardian families, so they do not live here.
 If you are interested in "just looking", I would highly recommend going to a dog park and spending quality time with other dog owners.
 You will most likely run into a doodle.
-I also have a YouTube channel that you can go to and view many of my videos:

-4. We have a cat and would like to introduce a puppy into our family.
+3. We have a cat and would like to introduce a puppy into our family.
 Do you have cats?

 No, we do not have cats.
 The reason for this is because my husband is highly allergic to cats.
 However, with proper introduction, our puppies usually adapt very well to other pets, especially cats.
 My concern would be more about the cat.
 Can they tolerate a puppy that is curious and has a lot more energy?

-5. We have been talking with other breeders and would like to get back with you.
+4. We have been talking with other breeders and would like to get back with you.
 Is this ok?

 Of course this is ok!
 I encourage everyone to go out and do your own research.
 Talk with other breeders and meet with other dog owners.
 The decision to get a puppy is a considerable investment of time, money, and patience.
 You want to make sure that you are making the right decision and working with the right breeder.
 There are many breeders available in California and a few out of state that I have personally worked with.
 Please feel free to ask for referrals.

-6. Can we come and see the puppies environment and see how you live?
+5. Can we come and see the puppies environment and see how you live?

-7. We would like a puppy/dog that doesn't bark.
+6. We would like a puppy/dog that doesn't bark.
 Can you ensure that?

-8. We want a non-aggressive puppy that is sweet and gentle for our young child(ren).
+7. We want a non-aggressive puppy that is sweet and gentle for our young child(ren).

-9. We would like to have a dog that will act as a guard dog for my kids when they come home from school.
+8. We would like to have a dog that will act as a guard dog for my kids when they come home from school.

-10. Should we get a puppy?
+9. Should we get a puppy?